The end of August south of Rome, in Lazio, Ciociaria, on the road to enjoy a short walk in Sgurgola on the edge of Lepini Mountains.

 Some 200 metres south on the cobbled corso, past the Laboratorio Salsicce (Sausage Factory), is the main square (whose name I failed to find) but with a key architectural feature of this town, an arch with a three level tower seemingly (but not so in practice) precariously balanced on the walls on either side of the narrow road (possibly Via Roma according to the sign).

 On the right side of the arch flutter the requisite flags of the city hall above an entrance.
 Yet on this ground level the doorway is arched by the green lights of ‘FARMACIA’.
-For the uneducated, a little advice is necessary to realise that the entrance to the town hall is through the arch a few metres up the ‘Via Roma’ and the offices sit on the upper levels.
+For the uneducated, a little advice is necessary to realise that the entrance to the town hall is through the arch a few metres up the ‘Via Roma’ and the offices sit on the upper levels above the pharmacy.

 To the right in the square there is a bar, but as the proprietor pours another case of empty bottles from last night into the recycling skip, he reminds us that he is closed during daylight hours, so now for my morning coffee our short walk in Sgurgola must return to Piazza Dell’Arringo.